 The second table, Case Processing Summary, shows how many cases (e.g., subjects) were included in the analysis (the "Included" row) and how many were not included (the "Excluded" row), as well as the percentage of both.

 The Categorical Variable Information table highlights the number and percentage of cases (e.g., subjects) in each group of each independent categorical variable in the analysis.
-In this analysis, there is only one categorical independent variable (also known as "factor"), which is the professorial rank
+In this analysis, there is only one categorical independent variable (also known as "factor"), which is the professorial rank.

 The Continuous Variable Information table can provide a rudimentary check of the data for any problems but is less useful than other descriptive statistics that can be analyzed separately before running the Poisson regression.